 - Shows off your brand

 - Makes your customer feel like they bought something high-end

 If you received something in a plain cardboard box or clear plastic bag and nothing else, the first impression is going to be that the product is sub-standard.
 It’s not something you write a 5-star review about.

 How to Get Reviews on Amazon: In Summary

 The good news is, a lot of sellers aren’t following the steps outlined in this guide.
-They are not proactive in getting reviews, they don’t handle them in a professional manner, and they don’t realize that some reviews can actually be removed by Amazon.
+They are not proactive in getting reviews and they don’t handle them in a professional manner.

-Take this advice on how to get Amazon reviews into practice, and there’s a good chance you’ll start off a step ahead of the game.
+Take this advice on getting Amazon reviews into practice, and there’s a good chance you’ll stay a step ahead of the game.